Spa Conferences (First World War): Preparations

-When the conference only brings together German political, economic and military officials, the preparation only brings together the military and political leaders of the Reich: the Chancellor, the Secretary of State (or his deputy), the German Minister of War and the Dioscuri.
-Thus, the conference of the 2 and 3 of July, intended to definitively oust Secretary of State Richard von Kühlmann, was planned the day before during a meeting between the Reich Chancellor, the Minister of War and the Dioscuri, who then informed the Chancellor, Georg von Hertling, of their refusal to take into account the opinions of the Secretary of State who was then promised to be ousted.
+While the conference had brought together German political, economic and military officials, the preparatory meetings were more limited, involving only the senior military and political leaders of the Reich: the Chancellor, the Secretary of State (or his deputy), the Minister of War, and the Dioscuri.
+For example, the conference of 2–3 July intended to definitively oust Richard von Kühlmann, was planned on 1 July during a meeting between the Minister of War, the Dioscuri, and Chancellor Georg von Hertling.
+At this meeting, Hindenburg and Ludendorff informed Hertling of their refusal to work with Kühlmann, and the Chancellor agreed to his removal.